baigel2/baigelbytes/content/blog/thinkingAboutMoney.md

 Ok, not that long ago, but still.
 When I was a teenager I went through, (perhaps like most teenagers?) a philosophy phase.
 I looked into different religions and as you might guess got pretty into buddhism.

 I started meditating and even got to a point where I managed to empty my mind of all (conscious) thought.
-(Read more about that here)

 But aside from philosophising over spiritual matters I was also thinking quite a lot about worldly matters.
 Like, what if the medicine industry was actually not in favour of curing all diseases?